DylanPiercey/auto-sni/README.md

 # Features
 + Fetch SSL certificates from letsencrypt.
 + Automatically renew certificates.
-+ If creating a certificate fails it will fall back to a simple self signed certificate.
 + Forward all incoming http requests to https.

 # Example